 ITSM metrics as alternative facts

-However, sometimes measures are, unfortunately, simply put in place without sufficient strategy to support the reason for the measure, or they are not used in a way that helps the organization to improve.
+However, sometimes ITSM metrics are, unfortunately, simply put in place without sufficient strategy to support the reason for the measure, or they are not used in a way that helps the organization to improve.
 Other times, the measure used might not be sufficient for appropriately gauging if the outcome is being met.
 In these cases, the metric may become an alternative fact in supporting the perception that progress towards an outcome is being met.
 And clearly, this can be a slippery slope.

 A member of the senior management asks how the corporate IT service desk resolution time compares against that of other companies.
-You do your research – by reviewing various industry surveys – and build a comparison report.
+You do your research – by reviewing various industry surveys and ITSM metrics benchmarks – and build a comparison report.
 The senior manager reads your report and decides that no further work or changes are needed as the service desk resolution time is currently above the industry average.